Zealfire243/TanzanianWaterProblems/README.md

 ## Data

-Describe the data being used for this project.
 The data I am using was sourced from Taarfia and The Tanzanian Ministry of Water.
 Given that this data is from a competition I know that it perfectly relates to the business problem.
 The data gives information about the location of the water point, what type of pump is being used, how its being managed and when it was installed.
 Using this information I need to predict whether a pump is functional, needs some repairs or doesn't work at all.

 ## Methods

 First to analyze I dove into looking through all the value counts for my variables.
 Looking to figure out which columns I was going to use.
 What I was looking for was medium variety, high null value count, checking for null replacement values etc. This was a ternary classification problem however I converted it to a binary classification problem to save on time.
 After cleaning I decided to go with a simple GridSearchCV Decision Tree Classifier.
 I did a simple model instead of a more complicated one because I want to know which variables are affecting my model the most.
-My first step was hyperparameter tuning of which the results for accuracy can be found below.
+My main step was hyperparameter tuning of which the results for accuracy can be found below.
 ![MaxDepths](./Images/MaxDepths.png)
 ![MaxFeatures](./Images/MaxFeatures.png)
 ![MinSamplesLeafs](./Images/MinSamplesLeafs.png)